mitul3737/Supreme-QCNN/README.md

 ### 1. Description:

-This is a quantum convolutional neural network with autoencoder and PCA used for dimension reduction.The QCNN_Code folder carries audio and image classification code for QCNN.
+This is a quantum convolutional neural network with autoencoder and PCA used for dimension reduction.

 ### 2. Ansatzes used in Convolutional Layer and Pooling Layer
-Ansatzes used in this [papers](https://arxiv.org/abs/2108.00661) are
+Ansatzes used in this [paper](https://arxiv.org/abs/2108.00661)
 ![image](https://github.com/user-attachments/assets/ddc84a2f-4608-4715-a5f2-45a57529b28e)

+The accuracy of a QCNN also depends on ansatzes.
+So, checking its [expressivity](https://github.com/mitul3737/Supreme-QCNN/tree/main/Expressivity) and [entangling capability](https://github.com/mitul3737/Supreme-QCNN/tree/main/Entangling_Capability) might help choose the perfect ansatz.

 ### 3. Encoding:

+Encoding refers to the process of mapping classical data (numbers, vectors, images, etc.) into quantum states that can be processed by a quantum computer.
+Since quantum algorithms operate on qubits, classical information must first be converted into a quantum-readable format.
+This step is crucial for quantum machine learning (QML), optimization, and simulation tasks.
+There are encoding techniques lie Basis Encoding, Amplitude Encoding, Angle Encoding, Qubit Encoding, Hamiltonian Encoding etc.

 Here, we have used Angular Hybrid Encoding and Amplitude Hybrid Encoding.